 - a. to employ;

 - b. to assign to; or

 - c. to designate

-- an office or duties;
+- an office or duties

-- "chancellor" means the chancellor of the University, referred to in paragraph 4;
+"chancellor" means the chancellor of the university, referred to in paragraph 4;

-- "convocation" means the convocation of the University, referred to in chapter 7;
+"convocation" means the convocation of the university, referred to in chapter 7;

-- "council" means the council of the university, referred to in chapter 5;
+"council" means the council of the university, referred to in chapter 5

+"comprehensive university" means a University which offers a combination of degrees and vocational programmes;

-- "days" means calendar days;
+"days" means calendar days unless otherwise indicated;

+"deputy vice chancellor" means a person appointed as Deputy Vice Chancellor by the Council with the duties and powers as assigned by the Council;

-"due notice" means notice that has been given if a written notification has been dispatched by registered post to the last address registered with the registrar at the commencement of the required period of notice;
+"due notice" means notice that has been given if a written notification has been dispatched by registered post to the last address registered with the registrar concerned at the commencement of the required period of notice;

-"employee" means an administrative employee, a service employee or an academic employee employed full-time or part time in a permanent or temporary capacity at the University:
+"employee" means an administrative employee, a service employee or an academic employee employed full-time or part time in a permanent or temporary capacity at the University;